Blog · Analysis · Last reviewed June 16, 2026

 A school does not need perfect access to a student's inner life to discipline attention through a focus score.
 A workplace does not need to decode thoughts to use fatigue metrics in scheduling or performance management.
 A marketer does not need certainty to test which stimulus produces measurable arousal.
 An insurer does not need a full brain model to treat neurological or cognitive signals as risk features.
 A state does not need omniscience to see neural data as an identity, security, readiness, or behavioral-compliance instrument.

 This is the same institutional motion described in The Emotion Detector Becomes a Workplace Polygraph.
-The danger is not that the system knows the soul.
+The danger is not that the system has perfect knowledge of the person.
 The danger is that an institution treats a contested inference as enough to govern the person.

 AI also changes reuse.
 A dataset collected for wellness could train classifiers for fatigue.
 A classifier built for accessibility could become a workforce-monitoring tool.
 A neural-control interface designed to help disabled users could produce interaction data valuable for consumer-agent design.
 A privacy policy that permits broad sharing may quietly turn nervous-system traces into model-building material.